MaryJay787/100-days-of-code/r1-log.md

 ### R1D8
 Watched a video about building a react quiz and read some CSS docs on containers.
 Im also really tired so coding today was really hard.

+### R1D8
+Was able to start wiring my frontend to my ruby api backend after reading some react docs.